 Debra Fews, Veterinary Pathologist

-What do you enjoy most about your job and your chosen specialty?
+What do you enjoy most about your job and specialty?

 I really enjoy reading and reporting challenging biopsy cases on a range of species.